J-DubApps/Blog/content/posts/2021/LogYourPS-Scripts.md

 ## Why Log?

 Before diving into code, it’s worth understanding the importance of logging.
-Logging provides:
+Logging provides:<br />
-	•	Traceability: Know exactly which commands were executed and when.
+	•	Traceability: Know exactly which commands were executed and when.<br />
-	•	Accountability: Provide an audit trail for compliance and troubleshooting.
+	•	Accountability: Provide an audit trail for compliance and troubleshooting.<br />
-	•	Debugging Aid: Easily identify what went wrong when a script doesn’t behave as expected.
+	•	Debugging Aid: Easily identify what went wrong when a script doesn’t behave as expected.<br />
-	•	Documenting Changes: Keep a historical record of environment modifications for reference.
+	•	Documenting Changes: Keep a historical record of environment modifications for reference. <br />

 Especially in enterprise environments, maintaining robust logs can save countless hours of guesswork and improve your operational integrity.